ZL-Asica/KumoAuth/README_EN.md

 2. Set up environment variables:

    - Copy `example.dev.vars` and rename it to `.dev.vars`
-   - Set the JWT secret, expire time, and other necessary configurations
+   - Set the JWT secret, expire time, CORS_CSRF_ORIGIN, and other necessary configurations

 3. Initialize the D1 database locally with Wrangler: